Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Experimental Results

 \section{Experimental Results}

-We compare across data distributions on objective value (Obj.), training and test time (Time), and percentage of feasible instances (Feas.).
-An ablation study analyzes feasibility methods and gradient flow from actions, while managerial insights examine information value, computational cost, adaptiveness to uncertainty, and scaling to longer voyages.
+We compare methods across demand distributions on objective value (Obj.) and training and test times in seconds (Time).
+An ablation study assesses the contribution of individual components, while managerial insights analyze information value, computational cost, adapting to uncertainty, and scaling to larger instances.
+DRL used an NVIDIA RTX A6000 GPU, while CPLEX used an AMD EPYC 7742 48-core CPU.
+Hyperparameters are consistent across DRL models.